ComposableFi/composable/docs/docs/developer-guides/oracle-set-up-guide.md

 ## Further Steps

 Once these steps are complete, send us your collator node's public key, controller key, and signer key.
-You must have at least 200k PICA on your controller address and then we can onboard you as a oracle which results in 200k PICA staked. **To add more stake, add more PICA to your controller addrress and call oracle.addStake extrinsic on PolkadotJS.**
+You must have at least 200k PICA on your controller address and then we can onboard you as a oracle which results in 200k PICA staked.
+To submit prices for 2 or more assets, you will need to stake an additional 1k PICA for each asset you provide an oracle for on your controller address. **To increase your stake, add more PICA to your controller addrress and call `oracle.addStake` extrinsic on PolkadotJS.**

 :::tip